mlj-hub/SHTU-CS110/README.md

 ### check_type
 * In this part, we need to check all cmds and change the value in **state array** to remark them:
-  * 1: 32bits command which is not jump or branch
+  * 0: 32bits command which is not jump or branch
-  * 2: 16bits command which is not jump or branch
+  * 1: 16bits command which is not jump or branch
-  * 3: 32bits command which is jump or branch
+  * 2: 32bits command which is jump or branch
-  * 4: 16bits command which is jump or branch
+  * 3: 16bits command which is jump or branch
 * The main function is check_type.
 This function will handle the check loop and call check functions according to opcode.
-For 32bits cmds, just check whether it is jump or branch and change the **state array**.
+For 32bits cmds, just check whether it is jump or branch and change the **state array**, whic will use **j_b_check_32**.
 For 16bits cmds, call the following functions(in these functions, **state array** will be changed):
   * check_00: for those cmds whose opcode is 00
   * check_10: for those cmds whose opcode is 10
   * check_01: for those cmds whose opcode is 01